Federico Boyd

-Federico Augusto Boyd López (24 September 1851 – 25 May 1924) was acting President of Panama from October 1, 1910 to October 5, 1910.
+Federico Augusto Boyd López (24 September 1851 – 25 May 1924) was the acting President of Panama from 1 October 1910 to 5 October 1910.
 He belonged to the Liberal Party.

-Boyd was born in Panama City on September 24, 1851.
-He was the son of Archibaldo B. Boyd and Maria Lopez de Boyd.
+Boyd was born in Panama City on 24 September 1851 to Archibaldo B. Boyd and Maria Lopez de Boyd.
 He was a businessman who became an active member of the Patriotic Revolutionary Junta that struggled to get Panama's independence from Colombia.
 He fought in favor of his country without thinking of the danger of the actions he undertook.
-He served in several positions: member of the Panama City Town Hall (1888); member of the Provisional Government Junta (1903); National Assembly senator (1910); head of state of Panama (1910); foreign relations minister (1911–1912); ambassador and minister in Germany, Netherlands, and Belgium; general consul; and business representative in Honduras and El Salvador.
+He served in several positions: member of the Panama City Town Hall (1888); member of the Provisional Government Junta (1903); National Assembly senator (1910); head of state of Panama (1910); foreign relations minister (1911–1912); ambassador and minister in Germany, Netherlands, and Belgium; and General Consul and business representative in Honduras and El Salvador.

-He was elected as the second presidential designate by the National Assembly for the term 1906–1908.
+Boyd was elected as the second presidential designate by the National Assembly for the term 1906–1908.
 He was elected as the second presidential designate for the term 1910–1912, and as the first presidential designate for the term 1920–1922.